AlexPerrin/AlexPerrin.github.io/content/blog/Writing-CLI-Tools.md

 ---
 title: Writing CLI Tools
-author: Alex Perrin
 date: 2024-02-04
-description: |
+---

+# [WIP] Writing CLI Tools

 Bash scripting doesn't have a defined way to interface with scripts.
 Usage strings, argument handling methods positional, shifting, and getopts consider expanding for C and Python
----

-# [WIP] Writing CLI Tools

 ## Usage/Help Message
 Here is an example based on the NetBSD source code style guide: